AndyAbok/AndyAbok.github.io/_tabs/about.md

 ---

 > Hello I'm Andrew!
 I know a thing or two about Math,Stats and tech.
-Welcome to lostalgorithm.com, where Quant stuff is explained in gentle terms.
+Welcome to this blog, where Quant stuff is explained in gentle terms.